 Expiration, Enlargement and Intensification.
 Any increase in a dimension, size, area, volume, or height, any increase in the area of use, any placement of a structure or part thereof where none existed before, any addition of a site feature such as a fence, driveway, parking area or any improvement that would allow the land to be more intensely developed, any move of operations to a new location on the property, or any increase in intensity of use based on a review of the original nature, function or purpose of the nonconforming use, the hours of operation, traffic, parking, noise, exterior storage, signs, exterior lighting, types of operations, types of goods or services offered, odors, area of operation, number of employees, and other factors deemed relevant by the Township.

 Repair: Maintenance, cosmetic enhancement, or other improvements that will make the nonconforming use better, more efficient, or more aesthetically pleasing, including any change that replicates what preexisted, is not considered an expansion, enlargement, or intensification.

+Fences.
+Any constructed barrier, consisting of rails, timbers,wires,boards,

+stone walls, or any combination of those materials, or any other materials

+of similar function or purpose.

 General Business Building Permit.
 General Business building permit can